shadow/shadow/docs/Preparing-your-machine.md

 ```bash
 sudo apt-get -y install gcc xz-utils make automake autoconf cmake tidy libtidy-dev libglib2.0 libglib2.0-dev dstat pdftk python2.7 python-matplotlib python-numpy python-scipy htop screen
 ```
 These may also be downloaded and installed locally if preferred.

 You'll also need to manually build and install **clang/llvm** from source because for some reason the OS packages do not include the shared CMake module files Shadow requires.

-Try the following (replace 'username' with your username):
+Try the following (replace 'username' with your username and 'N' with the number of threads for a parallel build):

 ```bash
 wget http://www.llvm.org/releases/3.2/llvm-3.2.src.tar.gz